NaskoVasilev/JudgeSystem/README.md

   1. Clone the repository
   2. Create your own [Send Grid](https://sendgrid.com/) account or use existing one.
 Go to Settings/Api Keys and create new Api Key and then copy ApiKey Name and API Key ID.
   4. If you have some account in [Microsoft Azure](https://azure.microsoft.com/en-us/) create storge account.
-If you do not follow this step you will be able to set up the application but functinality about uploading files will not work.
+  If you do not to create storage account in azure ```open StartUp.cs and commnent method ConfigureAzureBlobStorage``` You just will not be able to upload files.
   5. If you want to test java code, install [JDK](https://www.microsoft.com/net/download/dotnet-core/2.2)
   6. Open JudgeSystem.sln file right click on JudgeSystem.Web -> Add -> New Item.
 In the search bar search for `app settings` and then add ```App Settings File```.
 Replce its content with the following one and then replcae each value which starts with ```your```.
      ```